Skip to main content

 Pregnant woman walking.

 Pregnancy can be an exciting and joyous experience for many women.
-It also can come with discomfort and health concerns.
-A physical therapist can help you to understand the cause of your discomfort and pain.
-They can educate you about available treatment options.
+It also can come with discomfort, health concerns, and anxiety about the labor and birth process.

 Common Causes for Discomfort During Pregnancy

-A woman's body undergoes incredible changes during pregnancy, both mental, emotional, and physical.
-A pregnant mother may encounter joint, bone, and muscle aches.
-During pregnancy, the hip and pelvic areas expand in different directions and the added weight of the baby can cause additional discomfort.
-This is especially true in the later stages of pregnancy.
-Here are a few areas that can be affected:
+A woman's body undergoes incredible physical, mental, and emotional changes during pregnancy.
+A pregnant mother may encounter joint, bone, or muscle aches.
+The back, hip, and pelvic areas change to accommodate a growing baby.
+And the added weight of the baby can cause discomfort, especially in the later stages of pregnancy.

 Relief With a Physical Therapist Treatment Plan